 What does Shantal mean?

-Shantal \sh(an)-tal\ as a girls' name.
-The meaning of Shantal is "stone".
+Shantal \sh(an)-tal\ as a girls' name is of Old French derivation, and the meaning of Shantal is "stone".
 Shantal is a variation of Chantal (Old French): from "cantal".
-Shantal is also a form of Shantelle (Old French): variant of Chantal.
+Shantal is also a form of Shantelle (Old French).

 Shantal has 28 variants: Chantaal, Chantael, Chantale, Chantall, Chantel▼, Chantele, Chantell, Chantelle▼, Chantiel, Chantielle, Chantil, Chantill, Chantille, Chantle, Chauntel, Chauntell, Chauntelle, Chawntelle, Chontel, Shantahl, Shantel▼, Shantell, Shauntell, Shawntile, Shawntille, Shontal, Shontel and Shontelle.